 50 Inexpensive Ideas To Enhance The Value of Your Home

-Here are 50 inexpensive home improvement tips you can easily do before selling your home in London Ontario that will get you top dollar when you sell your house in London Ontario.
-Time and time again, when I show homes for sale, some or all of these tips would have dramatically sped up the sale, or the seller could have received more money.
-Over the years, I have found that the little things that a buyer sees may be the stumbling block in making an offer on your home.
-You have one chance of making the first impression when a buyer walks into your house; try one or ten of these, you will sell quicker and, in most cases, receive more money!
+Here are 50 inexpensive home improvement tips you can easily do before selling your home in London, Ontario.
+Time and time again, when I show homes for sale, some or all of these tips would have dramatically sped up or helped the sale, or the seller could have received more money.
+The little things a buyer sees may be the stumbling block in making an offer on your home.
+You have one chance of making the first impression when a buyer walks into your house; try one or ten of these; you will sell quicker and, in most cases, receive more money!

 Tip #1: Add a basic alarm system.
 The number one concern for any resident is security, and if a homeowner does not feel secure, they will eventually move elsewhere.
 Many security alarm providers have lucrative introductory offers for equipment and installation.

 Tip #2: Install matching light fixtures and ceiling fans.
 Consider some track lighting with dimmers to highlight artwork or showcase a particular part of the room.
 Consider flex track lighting or suspended track lighting.
 The addition of a dimmer switch makes your lighting more versatile and is a great mood enhancer.
 Ceiling fans add value, and you may want to consider adding them in place of staid old light fixtures.
 If you don’t want to replace existing ceiling fans, make sure you clean the dust off the blades and update the decorative pulls at the end of the chain.